 SECTION 2.
 ANNUAL MEETING

-The Annual Meeting of members shall be held in January/February, unless the Board of Directors fixes another date and so notifies the members as provided in Article VI, Section 4.
-General and Special Meetings of members shall be held as ordered by the Directors, from time to time as stated below.
+The Annual Meeting of members shall be held during the first seminar of the year as determined by the Board of Directors, unless the Board of Directors fixes another date and so notifies the members as provided in Article VI, Section 4.
+General and Special Meetings of members shall be held, as ordered by the Directors, from time to time as stated below.